Things a Man Oughta Know: Content

 Wilson accepted an interview to Digital Journal, and mentioned she wrote it with Jason Nix and Jonathan Singleton: “We really spoke about all the things that we thought a man oughta know.
 The list was way too long so we condensed that list.
 We discussed my childhood and the things that my parents taught me growing up.
 This song is really about having good character.”

 Music video

 The music video was released on April 2, 2021, co-directed by Sean O’Halloran and Chris Ashlee.
 It was shot in Wilson’s own home partially, and filled with personal elements and close friends.

 Wilson mentioned in a statement: “I hoped that people would connect to this song and it’s been so incredible to see just how strong the reaction has been.
 For the music video, we wanted to create a piece of art where people could watch it and feel something all over again.”

 Chart performance

 The song reached No. 3 on the Hot Country Songs chart, and reached No. 1 on the Country Airplay chart, becoming Wilson's first number-one song.
+It was certified triple Platinum by RIAA in 2026.